-Aetna still offers group medical, dental and vision coverage in some states, so it’s possible your employer will keep Aetna for that coverage while switching to a new provider for disability insurance.
+Aetna still offers group medical, dental and vision coverage in some states, so you might still have that coverage with Aetna through your employer.

 Mutual of Omaha

 Mutual of Omaha is a reputable company that offers disability insurance in addition to its life insurance products.
 Its disability department is known for its strong claims service, but might not be the best fit for high-income earners.

 - Large range of disability products, including short-term disability